 Read more: Lumalight penlights focus on light in Nature.

 #4.
-Brightly Bold: Colors of Healing and Creativity.
+Brightly bold colors of healing and creativity.

 Visualize a warm, comforting pink light surrounding your aura, focusing on the chakras.
 This cheerful pink energy can dispel sadness and open your heart to kindness and understanding, facilitating a deep connection with these positive vibrations.

-Magenta, a color used in art and fashion to shock or draw attention, has a rich history.
-In the 1930s, an Italian designer mixed Magenta with white and created ‘shocking pink,’ possibly influencing the vibrant and psychedelic era of the 1960s.
+Unsurprisingly, in the 1930s, an Italian designer mixed Magenta with white and created ‘shocking pink,’ possibly influencing the vibrant and psychedelic era of the 1960s.

 Today, Magenta is often used in advertising and branding to make a bold and eye-catching look.
 At the same time, Pink is a popular choice for design and fashion, adding a soft touch to any space or outfit.